 As for Me and My Homestead

 Jamie, her husband, and her children live on 5 acres in Idaho.
-They homeschool the kids, raise chickens and cows, and post some fabulous recipes.
+They homeschool the kids, raise chickens and cows, and post fabulous recipes.

 Reformation Acres

-Quinn, her husband Bill, and their 8 children live off the land at Reformation Acres in the heart of Ohio's Amish country.
+Quinn, her husband Bill, and their eight children live off the land at Reformation Acres in the heart of Ohio's Amish country.
 It's a 40-acre homestead where they raise meat chickens, pigs, sheep, Jersey cows, and a garden.

 She has tips on everything from food preservation to homemade fly sprays and homestead management.